slfletch/mvp/cluster-admin/README.md

 A pipelineRun object is created to create a new namespace, add any required RBAC, and create any required secrets for each xxx.

 * clusterTask

 A clusterTask is reusable by any namespace and accessible across the cluster.
-The administrator will execute the pipelineRun object located at ./tekton/catalog/pipelineRun/pr-create-tasks.yaml to create any required tasks for xxx.
-Any updates required by xxx will need to be requested by the administrator and versioned to simplify support/troubleshooting.
+The administrator will execute the tekton pipelineRun object located at ./tekton/catalog/pipelineRun/pr-create-tasks.yaml to create any required tekton clusterTasks for xxx. *Note* Updates to any existing clusterTask will be done using a release and versioning workflow.
+A subset of these clusterTasks will be created during the initial 00-setup.sh script.

 * pipeline

-The pipeline found at ./tekton/catalog/pipeline/p-run-kubectl-command.yaml is a generic pipeline that accepts specific parameters to allow multiple pipelineRun objects to execute different script commands.
+The tekton pipeline located at ./tekton/catalog/pipeline/p-run-kubectl-command.yaml is a generic tekton pipeline that accepts specific parameters to allow multiple tekton pipelineRun objects to execute different script commands.
+This tekton pipeline is created during the intial 00-setup.sh script.

 * pipelineRun

-The pipelineRun objects found at ./tekton/catalog/pipelineRun execute the p-run-kubectl-command by passing different parameters to the generic script clusterTask.
+The tekton pipelineRun objects located at ./tekton/catalog/pipelineRun execute the p-run-kubectl-command created during the initial 00-setup script by passing different parameters to the generic script clusterTask.

   1. ./pr-create-tasks.yaml - Creates all clusterTasks required for xxx CICD workflows.
   2. ./pr-create-ns.yaml - Creates a namespace by setting the set-namespace parameter
   3. ./pr-create-rbac.yaml - Creates all required k8s RBAC objects for the given namespace